-TAX FREE INCOME TRUST, SERIES 21
+TAX FREE INCOME TRUST, SERIES 24 (SMART TRUST 275)

-The trust is a unit investment trust designated Smart Trust, Tax Free Income Trust, Series 21.
+Smart Trust 275 consists of a unit investment trust designated Smart Trust, Tax Free Income Trust, Series 24.
 The sponsor is Hennion & Walsh, Inc. The trust consists of an unmanaged, diversified portfolio of common stock of closed-end investment companies whose portfolios consist primarily of municipal bonds.
 The trust seeks to provide income which is generally exempt from regular federal income tax.
 The possibility of capital growth is a secondary objective.
 The sponsor cannot assure that the trust will achieve these objectives.